See Spot Run

 See Spot Run is a 2001 American comedy film directed by John Whitesell and starring David Arquette, Michael Clarke Duncan, Leslie Bibb, Joe Viterelli, Angus Jones, Anthony Anderson, Steve Schirripa, and Paul Sorvino.
-It is about a mailman who takes in a stray bullmastiff, the titular Spot, only to learn that he is a trained FBI dog that has escaped from a witness protection program and is targeted for attacking a crime boss.
+It is about a mailman who takes in a stray bullmastiff, the titular Spot, only to discover he is a trained FBI dog who escaped from a witness protection program and is targeted for attacking a crime boss.

+It released to mostly negative reviews but was a moderate box office success.

 Plot

-Agent 11 is a crime-fighting bullmastiff used by the FBI; he partners with his master, Murdoch, in Seattle.
+Agent 11 is a crime-fighting bullmastiff used by the FBI; he partners with his master, Murdoch, in Seattle, Washington.
 As they go after the Mafia boss, Sonny Talia, Agent 11 attacks him and rips off one of his testicles.
 Sonny is taken to the hospital to have it surgically replaced.
 As payback, he sends his two bodyguards, Gino and Arliss, to kill Agent 11.
 For protection, Agent 11 is sent to a training facility in Alaska.

-After Agent 11 escapes, he meets Gordon Smith, who works as a mailman.
-Gordon dislikes dogs and has volunteered to take care of James McGuire, the young son of his neighbor, Stephanie.
+After Agent 11 escapes from Sonny's henchmen who were about to kill him, he meets Gordon Smith, who works as a mailman.
+Gordon dislikes dogs and has volunteered to take care of James McGuire, the young son of his neighbor, Stephanie, who has left in a hurry to go on a business trip.
 Gino and Arliss have continued their search for Agent 11, whom James names "Spot."
 Agent 11 does not want to catch balls or Frisbees because Murdoch told him not to play when he was a puppy, but he eventually starts to do so with Gordon and James like a normal dog.
 Later, Gino and Arliss try to kill him while he is with Gordon and James at a pet store, but he outsmarts them.

 When the FBI finds out that Spot is living with Gordon, they take him back.
 He escapes and finds Gordon and James again.
 Sonny returns and attempts to kill him, but is outsmarted, captured, and imprisoned.
+Meanwhile, Stephanie's flight is cancelled and she is forced to come back home.
+Whilst making her way back home, she is drenched in mud, splashed with dirty pothole water and farted on by a zebra whilst holding a lit match.

-The FBI agents try to take Spot back, but in the end they decide to let him choose with whom he wants to live.
+The FBI agents try to take Spot back, but in the end, they decide to let him choose with whom he wants to live.
 He chooses Gordon and James, although he gives Murdoch a goodbye lick.
-Stephanie returns and is very upset with Gordon for what had happened, but James convinces her that Gordon is a good guy, and they end up together.
+A filthy and slightly burnt Stephanie returns and is very upset with Gordon for what had happened, but James convinces her that Gordon is a good guy, and they end up together.

 One of the film's last scenes is of Sonny in prison, his testicles having been replaced by metal balls (the other one having also been ripped off by Spot) that constantly clack together.
 One inmate calls him "Music Man", and he threatens, in a higher voice, "I'm gonna catch you in the yard.
 We're gonna settle this man to man!"